AMC Will Soon Let You Rent Its Movie Theaters For $99 Private Screenings

 “It’s perfect for an everyday escape or a celebration to remember,” AMC wrote on its website about the new private screenings.

-AMC’s recent move comes as an effort to recoup from its nation-wide closures at the beginning of the COVID-19 pandemic.
+AMC’s recent move comes as an effort to recoup from its nationwide closures at the beginning of the COVID-19 pandemic.
 After being shut down for months, most AMC locations reopened on Wednesday, July 15, as The Hollywood Reporter reported.
-Still, movie theatres in New York will have to remain closed indefinitely, as New York State Governor Cuomo announced in August.
+Still, movie theaters in New York have remained closed indefinitely, as New York State Gov. Cuomo announced in August, per IndieWire.

-As reported by CNN Business earlier this year, the movie chain has admitted it has “substantial doubt” about being able to remain in business, after losing between $2.1 billion and $2.4 billion in the first quarter of 2020.
+As reported by CNN Business earlier this year, the movie chain admitted it has “substantial doubt” about remaining in business after losing between $2.1 billion and $2.4 billion in the first quarter of 2020.

-“We are generating effectively no revenue,” AMC said in a regulatory filing in June.
+“We are generating effectively no revenue,” AMC wrote in a regulatory filing in June.

 “Even if governmental operating restrictions are lifted in certain jurisdictions, distributors may delay the release of new films until such time that operating restrictions are eased more broadly domestically and internationally, which may further limit our operations,” the company continued.